-Oktawia Wójcik, program officer, joined the Foundation in 2014.
-A distinguished epidemiologist, Wójcik’s work at RWJF focuses on driving demand for healthy places and practices and building a Culture of Health through research that informs both grantmaking and broader health-related policy and practice.
+Oktawia Wójcik, senior program officer, joined the Foundation in 2014.
+A distinguished epidemiologist, Oktawia's work at RWJF focuses on driving demand for healthy places and practices and building a Culture of Health through research that informs both grantmaking and broader health-related policy and practice.
 As she puts it: “I love research and I appreciate the Foundation’s approach to it and the kind of objective assessment that is applied.
-Results from such rigorous studies can make an enormous difference in the health and health care of Americans nationwide.”
+Results from such rigorous studies can make an enormous difference in the health and healthcare of people in America nationwide.”

-Previously, Wójcik was a research fellow and project manager of Flu Near You, a participatory surveillance system at Boston Children’s Hospital and Harvard Medical School.
+Previously, Oktawia was a research fellow and project manager of Flu Near You, a participatory surveillance system at Boston Children’s Hospital and Harvard Medical School.
 She also was a European Programme for Intervention Epidemiology Training (EPIET) fellow in Copenhagen, Denmark, a position sponsored by the European Centre for Disease Prevention and Control.
 She held other research positions at the New York University School of Medicine, the University of California - Santa Barbara, and Drew University.

-A native of Poland, Wójcik now resides in Woodbridge, N.J.
+A native of Poland, Oktawia now resides in Woodbridge, N.J.
 She enjoys travel and movies and has fond memories of being a volunteer at New York’s prestigious Tribeca Film Festival.